dg82wi/SmartLogiLED/README.md

 The key management system intelligently handles conflicts:
 - **No Overlap**: Keys cannot exist in both highlight and action lists simultaneously
 - **Priority**: When a key is added to one list, it's automatically removed from the other
-- **Lock Key Handling**: If a lock key is highlighted/actionized and lock keys are enabled for the profile, the lock state color takes precedence when active.
+- **Lock Key Handling**: If a lock key is highlighted/actionized and lock keys are enabled for the profile, the lock state color takes precedence when active

 #### Profile Priority System
 When multiple monitored applications are running: